Belize–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement of Territorial Limits of British Honduras signed between Mexico and the United Kingdom (1893); Postal Agreement (1910); Agreement of Cultural Exchanges (1982); Agreement on the Execution of Criminal Judgments (1986); Agreement of Cooperation in Combating Drug Trafficking and Drug Dependency (1990); Agreement of Cooperation in the Preservation and Maintenance of Archaeological Zones (1990); Agreement of Tourism Cooperation (1990); Agreement for the Protection and Restitution of Archaeological, Artistic and Historical Monuments (1991); Agreement for the Protection and Improvement of the Environment and Conservation of Natural Resources in the Border Zone (1991); Agreement of Scientific and Technical Cooperation (1995) and an Agreement on Exchange of Information on Tax Matters (2011).
+Both nations have signed several bilateral agreements such as an Agreement of Territorial Limits of British Honduras signed between Mexico and the United Kingdom (1893); Postal Agreement (1911); Agreement of Cultural Exchanges (1982); Agreement on the Execution of Criminal Judgements (1986); Extradition Treaty (1988); Agreement of Cooperation in Combating Drug Trafficking and Drug Dependency (1990); Agreement of Cooperation in the Preservation and Maintenance of Archaeological Zones (1990); Agreement of Tourism Cooperation (1990); Agreement for the Protection and Restitution of Archaeological, Artistic and Historical Monuments (1991); Agreement for the Protection and Improvement of the Environment and Conservation of Natural Resources in the Border Zone (1991); Agreement of Scientific and Technical Cooperation (1995) and an Agreement on Exchange of Information on Tax Matters (2011).

 Transportation and border crossings

 There are direct flights between both nations with Tropic Air.
 There are also several border crossings along the Belize–Mexico border.

 Trade

-In 2018, trade between Belize and Mexico totaled US$138 million.
+In 2023, trade between Belize and Mexico totalled US$185.2 million.
 Belize's main exports to Mexico include: shrimp and crustaceans; motors; machinery parts and scrap metal.
 Mexico's main exports to Belize include: electric energy; textiles; cement and parts for the cement industry.
-In 2016, Mexican direct investment totaled US$250 million while Belizean investment to Mexico amounted to US$2.2 million.
-Mexico is Belize's second largest trading partner globally.
-Mexican multinational companies Cemex and Rotoplas operate in Belize.
+Mexican multinational company, Cemex, operates in Belize.